by Hitman 44077, partially adapted from Crisis on Infinite Earths #12 by Marv Wolfman and George Pérez

 “I feel better.
 Why?”
 Kid Flash asked.

-Kid Flash confided to Dr. Klyburn, “Yeah.
+Kid Flash confided to her, “Yeah.
 I have a disease that has caused me pain whenever I used my powers.”

-“Firestorm mentioned that you received a blast of antimatter before he brought you here,” Dr. Klyburn said.
+“Firestorm mentioned that you received a blast of antimatter before he brought you here,” she said.

 “I can’t even remember anything after the blast.
 I remember the colors and the energy.
-And the darkness,” Kid Flash said.
+And the darkness,” replied Kid Flash.

 Kid Flash was surprised.
 “Are you serious?
 Is the disease gone?” he asked.

 “Unfortunately, no. It’s still in your blood, but apparently the blast of antimatter you received is keeping the disease in check.
-It’s by no means a cure, but for the time being, you’re going to be all right,” Dr. Klyburn said with a smile.
+It’s by no means a cure, but for the time being, you’re going to be all right,” Dr. Klyburn said, smiling.

-Kid Flash smiled.
-He felt as if a heavy weight had been lifted off his shoulders.
+Kid Flash smiled, feeling as if a heavy weight had been lifted off his shoulders.
 “I’m all right,” he said to himself, then he spoke to Dr. Klyburn.
-“I’m all right!” he yelled with joy, hugging Dr. Klyburn.
+“I’m all right!” he yelled with joy, hugging the scientist.

 Suddenly, he grew quiet.
 He realized that Barry was still gone.
 “Dr. Klyburn, I need to ask a favor of you,” Kid Flash said.